djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/Azure_IoT_Hub_RPI_Pico_BME280_WithCDM/readme.md

 ---

-# Azure IoT Hub RPI Pico BME280
+# Azure IoT Hub RPI Pico BME280 with CDM

+### This BME280 version has Direct Methods and Device Twins

 -   [Getting Started](#Getting-Started)